 The primary client of SCA is the USSEC, and I lead the regional Southeast Asian team for USSEC.
 We brought together most of the USSEC SEA Aqua Team to Taiwan to conduct a four-day staff training and educational exercise.
 This included presentations from key USSEC SEA staff, meeting with local aquaculture industry people in Taiwan and in particular a personal update from Dr.Dominique Bureau, the lead of the Consortium working with USSEC on maintaining and updating the Asian Aquaculture Feed Formulation Database (AAFFD).

-October 2015: Participation in the GAA GOAL Meeting in Vancouver, Canada
+October 2015: Participated in the GAA GOAL Meeting in Vancouver, Canada

 In October 2015 I traveled to Vancouver to participate in two events: